Frequently Asked Questions

 The registration form allows us to register applicants in our system, and we will use

-the information provided to determine if 1) the applicant fulfils all the eligibility requirements and 2) has a strong enough academic record to be considered for the programme.
+the information provided to determine if 1) the applicant fulfills all the eligibility requirements and 2) has a strong enough academic record to be considered for the program.
 Only applicants who are eligible when assessed according to these criteria will be invited to complete the application.

 What does the registration process consist of?

 In the registration process, you will be asked to submit basic information about you such as your name, nationality, date of birth, email, status of mother and father, year of exam results, overall exam grades, desired field of study, etc. You will also be required to submit an identification document, your exam results, and your final/most recent high school transcripts.

 What happens after I submit my registration?

 Within a few weeks of submitting your registration, you will be notified about whether you are eligible and have strong enough academic grades for the program.
 If you are invited to complete the full application for the program, you will receive an email inviting you to proceed to the next round, the full application form.

 What does the full application consist of?